-The Hesston College campus community welcomes all students regardless of race, gender, religion, ethnicity, nationality and social or economic class.
+The Hesston College campus community welcomes all students regardless of race, religion, gender, perceived gender, gender identity or expression, sexual orientation, ethnicity/national origin, citizenship status, age, ancestry, color, marital or family status, pregnancy or pregnancy-related conditions, physical or mental disability, genetic information, military or veteran or military discharge status, or any other characteristic protected by local, state or federal law in employment or admission or access to, or treatment in, its programs and activities.
 Hesston College is, by design, a diverse campus with persons from across the United States and around the world.
 The community celebrates this diversity and realizes that differences require each individual to seek understanding and integrity in relationships.

 The Student Life staff is responsible for managing campus housing life and activities.
-The dean of students coordinates all campus housing policies and provides supervision and training to the resident directors (RDs) and RAs.
+The vice president of Student Life coordinates all campus housing policies and provides supervision and training to the resident directors (RDs) and RAs.

 The RDs are adult staff who live in separate apartments in the residence halls.
 Each RD supervises a group of RAs.
-The RD responds to student needs, provides leadership in the residence hall, is available for counseling and conflict resolution, and is involved in campus life as a mentor and role model for students.
-The RD responds to emergencies and assists the dean of students with campus security.
+The RD responds to student needs, provides leadership in the residence hall, is available for counseling and conflict resolution and is involved in campus life as a mentor and role model for students.
+The RD responds to emergencies and assists the vice president of Student Life with campus security.

-The RA is a second- or third-year student.
+The RA is a second-, third- or fourth-year student.
 Each RA is chosen to provide leadership for a mod.
 The RA is available to help students move in and get acquainted with other students and the college.
-RAs serve as a communication link between students and RDs; help organize educational, social and recreational events and programs; and assist in enforcement of college policies.
+RAs serve as a communication link between students and RDs; help organize educational, social and recreational events and assist in enforcement of college policies.

 Campus housing options at Hesston College include: